PROGRAMS

 This part-time program is delivered through synchronous online sessions, and provides graduate and post-doc research scientists, faculty, start-up ventures or personnel in existing science-based organizations with essential frameworks, perspectives and techniques to contribute to the translation of knowledge to real-world applications, start ventures, lead business development or new product development and increase commercialization in labs or industry.

-In addition to the outcomes of the Mitacs i2I Skills Training, in this program, participants will:
+In addition to the outcomes of the i2I Skills Training, in this program, participants will:

-• Receive a chance to compete in the final i2I Venture Pitch Competition.
+- Receive a chance to compete in the final i2I Innovation Pitch Competition.

 Candidate streams and benefits include: